priyatampintu/Invoice_extract/README.md

 # Invoice Extraction(Documentation)

-This is the object detection model for ANIMALL where will detect multiple pose of cattle like Side, Back, Face-Side, Front, Not clear and Milk can and at the end will deploy project on server using Docker and streamlit.
+This is the object detection model for Invoice extraction where will detect multiple invoice and at the end will deploy project on server using Docker and streamlit.

 ![Logo](https://raw.githubusercontent.com/priyatampintu/Invoice_extract/main/example/train_batch0.jpg)
 ## Try it Demo